Editorial Reviews of Mad About Macarons

 As my publisher, Waverley Books, prefer not to publish the macaron recipes online, you can get them all in my books - now including my 2nd book, Teatime in Paris: A Walk Through Easy Pâtisserie Recipes.

-In the meantime, enjoy the following recipes with macarons in them, as well as the growing recipe database, including classic everyday French recipes.
+In the meantime, enjoy the following recipes with macarons in them, as well as the growing recipe database, including everyday classic French dishes.